 If you want to highlight the flavor of Cointreau but don’t have it around, the best substitute is probably Luxardo Triplum.
 Triplum is a sweet, Italian liqueur made from a blend of Damascena rose petals, cardamom, and natural flavors.
 It is obtained from the distillation of the three types of citrus fruits.

 It's slightly more floral than Cointreau and less sweet, highlighting the flavors of the triple sec in it.
 I love using Triplum in holiday cocktails, especially with cranberries.
 It’s subtle and fruity and adds such a beautiful flavor to drinks.
 You get an excellent rich taste from a pour of triplum, so don’t skimp on it!

 Substitute 6: Orange Extract

-Like Cointreau, extract of orange also has a prominent orange taste.
+Like Cointreau, the orange extract also has a prominent orange taste.
 This means you can use a small amount and avoid diluting the colored liqueur with water, which will result in a foul flavor.
-Add your usual amount and if you want, you can add a dash of dissolved sugar in the remaining amount of liqueur to add a sweet kick to the drink.
+Add your usual amount, and if you want, add a dash of dissolved sugar in the remaining amount of liqueur to add a sweet kick to the drink.

 In Summary – Substituting Cointreau

-One thing to remember is that you can still get your cocktail on without having any cordial added and still be able to down your Cosmopolitan or Crêpe Suzette lickety split.
-If you don’t have any alternative available, you can use the following recipe to make a close semblance of your favorite cordial drink.
+One thing to remember is that you can still get your cocktail on without having any cordial added and still be able to down your Cosmopolitan or Crêpe Suzette lickety-split.